esoterra/esoterra.dev/content/talks/2023-wasmcon.md

 +++
 title = "Wasm Components for Every Language" description = "Any language can be componentized and many are!
-Live demo included! date = 2023-09-06
+Live demo included!" date = 2023-09-06

 [extra]